gregfoletta/Articles/content/post/2022-01-24-poor-persons-wind-tunnel/index.markdown

 I raced bikes as a junior and came back to it after a twenty year hiatus.
 One of the biggest contrasts I've seen in the sport is the proliferation of bike sensors.
-All I used to have 'back in the day' was a simple computer with speed and cadence.
+All I used to have 'back in the day' was a simple computer with velocity and cadence.
 Now I've got that, plus position via GPS, power, heart rate, pedal smoothness and balance, all collected and displayed on my phone.

 It's all well and good to collect and visualise this data, but surely there was more I could do with it?
 After much thought, I realised I could use it to determine my aerodynamic position on the bike.
 So in this article we're going to answer the question: